How to Write a Personal Statement for Scholarships

 This step may seem obvious, but that's only because it is incredibly important.
 Writing a successful personal statement for scholarship reviewers to consider is heavily dependent on a thorough understanding of the prompt.

 The prompt may be as wide as "write a personal statement," or it may be more specific, asking applicants to relate their personal statement to a specific topic or idea.
 An effective personal statement addresses all parts of the given prompt and demonstrates an understanding of what is being asked.
-Finding sample personal statements online is a great way to see how successful scholarship applicants have connected their personal story to the prompt in order to produce an effective personal statement.
+Finding sample personal statements online is a great way to see how successful scholarship applicants have connected their personal stories to the prompt in order to produce an effective personal statement.

 Brainstorm